Kees Guyt

 Kees Guyt (14 October 1953 – 30 March 2012) was a Dutch football player and coach.

 Career

-Guyt began his career as an amateur with VV Katwijk, before playing as a professional with FC Volendam and AZ.
+Guyt began his career as an amateur with hometown club VV Katwijk, before playing as a professional with FC Volendam where Fritz Korbach turned him from defender to center forward, and AZ '67.

 He later became a coach with a number of amateur clubs, including Foreholte, RKAV Volendam, Swift, Blauw-Wit Amsterdam, FC Rijnvogels and DWV.

 Personal life

 He was the father of Danny Guijt and uncle to Edwin van der Sar.